 Steps to Becoming an Accountant in Mississippi

-Although “Big Four” accounting firm KPMG has an office in Jackson, other leading firms such as BKD, Horne, and the Kemp Group, located in Madison, employ a greater number of Mississippi’s CPAs accumulatively.
+The “Big Four” accounting firm KPMG has an office in Jackson, while other leading firms such as BKD, Horne, and the Kemp Group, all of which are located in Madison, are also big players in accounting in Mississippi.

 Major Industry Employers of Accountants in Mississippi